foorrkyy/mhp-lang/MHP general, detailed description.md

 fn a b c d{} -* Error: d is not defined*-
 ```

-4. In the last function example above we get the Error of "d is not defined" because it gives that error because `fn` takes four a
-   parameters: min 1, max 3 argument for function definition and its parameters; and the last codeBlock parameter for the body of function got created.
+4. In the last function example above we get the Error of "d is not defined" because it gives that error because `fn` takes four parameters: min 1, max 3 argument for function definition and its parameters; and the last codeBlock parameter for the body of function got created.
 In this case `fn` got a, b, c for the first purpose and d as a codeBlock but d is not defined somewhere.
 For multiple parameters we give it array or put in parentheses so it sees it as a single argument.

 5. If we want our function to not get any next code as a parameter then it is better to use parentheses as two ways: